sunriseobxdev/sunriseobx.co/src/data/services/service-3.md

     - heading: Prepare a construction project schedule?
       content: Commercial management in construction ensures the planning, execution, and coordination of a construction project from the start to finish.
 These are often for specific projects such as building or renovation projects that are sold or leased.
 ---

+### And There's a Bonus

+Investing in your home now comes with a bonus.
+Through your purchase of [Wincore® products](https://www.wincorewindows.com/), a portion of your sales price will be earmarked for an annual donation to [Tough Enough To Wear Pink™](https://www.wincorewindows.com/pink/), a non-profit organization striving to increase awareness and fundraising to support breast cancer research.